Planqton/uniquemedia/README.md

 This repository contains a simple directory scanner written in Python.
 The scanner loops endlessly, printing `Starte neuen Durchgang` with the iteration number at the start of every scan.
-All files are listed with their sizes and a SHA-256 hash of the contents.
-Duplicate files are detected by comparing hashes only.
+Files are hashed using ffmpeg's `md5` muxer so that metadata is ignored when determining equality.
 When identical hashes are found, the version containing metadata is kept if possible.
 A file is only considered a duplicate when another path with the same hash exists; scanning the same file again will no longer cause it to be moved.

 ## Running with Docker